 (44) The Committee has recommended to States Parties that in an effort to increase employment of persons with disabilities in the public sector, they develop and implement affirmative action measures, targeted funding to promote the employment of persons with disabilities and vocational programmes.
-Further measures include quotas or targets.
+Further measures include quotas or targets, as well as encouraging the public sector to support quality social cooperative enterprises, through public procurement.
 All measures adopted should be accompanied by an annual reporting requirement to inform on how public authorities are complying with the measures taken.
+This reporting should include disaggregated data by types of disabilities in order to establish, if necessary, particular targets or quotas as for those persons with disabilities most excluded from employment in the public sector.

 (46) The Committee has recommended strategies to States Parties to increase the employment of persons with disabilities in the public sector that are equally applicable to the private sector.
-Specific affirmative action measures such as quotas to increase the employment of persons with disabilities in the private sector may be required. .
+Specific affirmative action measures such as quotas to increase the employment of persons with disabilities in the private sector may be required.
+The introduction of quotas in the private sector should be accompanied by measures that force employers to respect these obligations.
+Where fines are imposed for non-respect of quotas there should be transparency around where this money goes and how it is used to further invest in the inclusion of persons with disabilities in the open labour market.
+There should also be corrective measures for companies that consistently pay fines as an alternative to respecting quotas.
 At the same time, quotas alone are insufficient to promote the employment of persons with disabilities and can be resisted by persons with disabilities if the system focuses on impairment rather than ability.
 Quotas also raise issues of confidentiality.
 Other affirmative action measures could include targeted funding to promote the employment of persons with disabilities such as modifications of the working environment, apprentice wage supports, payroll tax deductions, and wage subsidies.

 (50) The duty to provide reasonable accommodation is a cooperative and interactive process applicable from the moment a request for accommodation is received and requires the employer to enter into dialogue with the employee.
 Its provision is limited by the concept of ‘disproportionate or undue burden’.
 This requires an objective analysis of the ‘proportional relationship between the means employed and its aim’—enjoyment of the right to work and employment.
+In addition, labour inspectors should verify on their own initiative or Ex officio if the employers provide reasonable accommodation to employees with disabilities.

-(50 new)
+(50 new) States Parties should support employers in implementing measures for reasonable accommodation.
+When needed, financial support should be offered by States Parties to enable employers to make necessary investments, and guidance should be on offer to help employers understand where to begin in meeting the requirements of all employees.